anoopsarkar/compilers-class/decafspec.md

 ### Character literals

 A character literal represents a character constant (see Constants section), which is an integer value that identifies an ASCII eqivalent.
 A character literal is expressed as one or more characters enclosed in single quotes.
-Within the quotes, any character may appear except single quote and newline.
+Within the quotes, any character may appear except single quote.
 A single quoted character represents the ASCII value of the character itself, while multi-character sequences beginning with a backslash encode special ASCII values as escaped characters.

 The simplest form represents the single character within the quotes which is equal to the integer ASCII value.
 For example: